Google says privacy keys as NZ Identity Check system is planned - ExBulletin

 The government uses Google Analytics in its rolling New Zealand-wide online identity checking system.

-Google Analytics is not convinced it protects people’s data sent to the United States for processing after it was found to lack a transatlantic tool called the Privacy Shield. has been criticized by regulators of
+Google Analytics is not convinced it protects people’s data sent to the United States for processing after it was found to lack a transatlantic tool called the Privacy Shield. has been criticized by regulatory authorities.

 Google told RNZ that it acknowledged “the lack of legal certainty in data transfers between the EU and the US”.